oliverstickel/oliverstickel.github.io/index.md

 `1998-2002`
 **B.Sc.
 Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*, Germany.

-## Skills in Keywords

-**Makerspaces** - Rapid Prototyping (many different methods), CAD/CAM, general (basic) coding, basic electronics and integrated systems.
-Also: Planning and development of team and space including operations, finances and safety.

-**Human Centered Design** - UX design, HCI, usability methods, design thinking, convergence of agile and user centered methods.

-**Projects and People** - Project development, social innovation, fundraising, agility / Skunkworks, community and team development, operations (with)in public service and public administration.

-**Methods** - Constructionism, human-centered teachning and learning, mixed-methods, action and field research, participatory methods and participatory action research, (Maker-)spaces as a method.

 ## Publications